nbir012/neilBirrellPortfolio/content/authors/admin/_index.md

   url: https://www.linkedin.com/in/neilbirrell/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm interested in entomology, insects as food and biotechnology
+bio: I'm interested in entomology, insects as food and feed and tinkering with arduinos and raspberry pis

 # Interests to show in About widget
 interests:
-- Alternative
+- Biology
-- Computational Linguistics
+- Entomology
+- Insects as Food & Feed (entomophagy)
-- Information Retrieval
+-

 # Education to show in About widget
 education: